What You Need to Know About Canine Influenza

 There are two recognized strains of canine influenza A virus:

-CIV H3N8 was first reported in greyhounds in 2003.
+- CIV H3N8 was first reported in greyhounds in 2003.
 Since then, CIV H3N8 has spread to at least 40 states.
-This virus is equine origin and is often difficult to diagnose.
+This virus is of equine origin and is often difficult to diagnose.

 Canine influenza A strains H3N8 and H3N2 are structurally very similar to human influenza A strains but are not known to cause disease in humans.
 However, given that viruses are constantly changing, it is possible that canine influenza strains could change and infect humans.
 For this reason, the US Centers for Disease Control and Prevention (CDC) and partners monitor canine influenza.